gampel/devstack-dvr-multinode/README.md

 7) For the floating ip association I used the neutron command line due to the horizon bug associating FIP

+    neutron  floatingip-associate

-            neutron  floatingip-associate           Create a mapping between a floating IP and a fixed IP.
+Which creates a mapping between a floating IP and a fixed IP.